Skip to main content

 • Percentage of holding — a % of the holding

-The redemption price is not set at this stage — it is applied later, when the batch is processed.
+The redemption price is not set at this stage — it is determined later when the batch is processed.

 Redemption price: a new pricing source, applied at batch processing